Kilograms to Grams

 Common Mistakes to Avoid

 - Confusing kilograms with grams when reading nutrition labels.
-A product listing '2.5 kg' of protein per 100 g serving would be physically impossible — it likely says '2.5 g' or '25 g'.
-Context matters.
+A product listing '2.5 kg' of protein per 100 g serving is physically impossible — it says '2.5 g'.
+Always check the unit abbreviation.

 - Moving the decimal the wrong direction.
 Multiplying by 1,000 makes the number larger.
-If your gram value is smaller than the kg value, you divided instead of multiplied.
+If your gram value is smaller than your kg value, you divided instead of multiplied.

 Frequently Asked Questions